WOMEN'S ECONOMIC

 - College affordability including financial aid

-- Empowers women, families, and communities to benefit from economic growth and prosperity.
+- Women, families, and communities benefit from economic growth and prosperity, building financial

-- Acknowledges the unique systemic obstacles encountered by immigrants, refugees, justice-involved women, and women with disabilities.
+- The unique systemic obstacles encountered by immigrants, refugees, LGBTQIA+ people, justice-involved women, and women with disabilities are acknowledged and dismantled.

 In Person + Livestream, 10:00 a.m. – 4:00 p.m.
 CT